Upper Kern: Best river rafting access in California.

 Mile 0.01 – Cables Rapid: 35.81612, -118.45798 Class IV.
 One of the longer rapids, Cables clocks in at over half a mile.

-Mile 0.5 – Camp Three Campground: 35.80925, -118.45367 River Left.
+Mile 0.50 – Camp Three Campground: 35.80925, -118.45367 River Left.
 Camp Three is an excellent campground for staging Upper Kern rafting trips if you’ll be in the area for a few days.
-It can be reserved online here.
+Click here for a detailed description.

 Mile 0.52 – Raft Surf Wave: 35.80934, -118.45508 At intermediate flows a fun but difficult to catch surf wave forms at the very bottom of Cables.
 Rather than running the final wave-train, punch into an eddy just behind a large boulder on river left for access to this surf.